sourcegraph/sourcegraph-public-snapshot/doc/admin/deploy/kubernetes/kustomize/configure.md

 - ../../components/nodeport
 ```

-If you need to update the nodePort value:
-1. create a copy of the [nodeport component](https://github.com/sourcegraph/deploy-sourcegraph/tree/main/new/components/nodeport) in the ../config directory
-2. update the value in the new config/nodeport/kustomization.yaml file
-3. use the new component in your overlay instead

-> NOTE: Check with your upstream admin for the the correct nodePort value.
+> NOTE: Check with your upstream admin for the correct nodePort value.

 ## NetworkPolicy